Abnormal Psychology

 Exploring terminology: What does it mean?

 Each person’s mental health management experience is unique, which can make it difficult for specialists to determine a true, accurate “baseline.”
-The study of abnormal psychology, and its subsequent naming, dates to the dawn of modern psychology, which many presume to be in the 1960s and later.
+The study of abnormal psychology, and its subsequent naming, dates to the dawn of modern clinical psychology, which many presume to be in the 1960s and later.
 No condition is truly “abnormal,” as it is within the scope of a person’s lived experience.
 Abnormal, in this sense, is the designating term for any condition which specialists identify as statistically and quantifiably rarer than other forms of any given diagnosis.

 Looking for behavioral support?